 There are four types of services.

-This is typically used for services only accessed by other workloads running in the cluster.
+ClusterIP exposes the Service on an internal IP.
+This is typically used for Services only accessed by other workloads running in the cluster.
 Redis is a good example of this.
-You probably don’t want your redis data store to be accessible from the public internet to read/write from.
-You would assign a ClusterIP service to a redis implementation running in your Kubernetes cluster so it can only be accessed by other workloads inside the cluster.
+You probably don’t want your Redis data store to be accessible from the public internet to read/write from.
+You would assign a ClusterIP Service to a Redis implementation running in your Kubernetes cluster so it can only be accessed by other workloads inside the cluster.

-2. NodePort: exposes a service on each worker nodes IP on a static port
+NodePort exposes a Service on each worker node’s IP on a static port.

 Say you have a deployment that spins up pods running on three machines in a five node cluster.
 If you assign a node port service to this, it would statically map a port directly on those virtual machines and would be accessible from the IP, not assigned to the pod, but to the IP assigned to the actual nodes they are running on.